 In 2011 and 2012 I interpreted late eighteenth to mid-nineteenth century Tennessee history at Historic Mansker’s Station and the Bowen-Campbell Plantation Home in Goodlettsville, Tennessee.
 I was Director of Research Services at Disciples of Christ Historical Society from 2006-2010 and taught Biblical Studies at Ezell-Harding Christian School from 1999-2006.
 I was a staff minister at Central Church of Christ, Nashville, TN, teaching and preaching in several capacities from 1996-2008.
 From 2008-2012 we were active as teachers, and I served as deacon, in the education ministries at Smyrna Church of Christ outside of Nashville.
 We teach regularly in the children’s, youth and adult education ministries at University Church of Christ, Abilene, TX.
 Laura serves on the youth ministry committee and I co-chair the adult education committee.

 I am a graduate of Lipscomb University (Nashville, TN) with degrees in Biblical studies (BA, MA and MDiv) and the University of North Texas (Denton, TX) in Library Science and Archival Studies (MLS).
+I have additional certifications through the Modern Archives Institute at the National Archives and Records Administration (Washington, DC) and the Academy of Certified Archivists (Certified Archivist).
+Since 2016 I have served as Associate Editor of Restoration Quarterly and as Secretary of the Restoration Quarterly Corporation Board.

 My research and writing interests center in the broad areas of Biblical theology, Nashville Churches of Christ, Christian history, and Stone-Campbell studies.
 Occasional speaking engagements at churches, schools and conferences afforded me avenues to pursue each of these interests.